veliyat/ai-journey-2025/README.md

 # AI Journey 2025 🚀

 Welcome to **AI Journey 2025** — my structured learning path into **Applied AI**, with a focus on **Finance** and **EdTech** projects.
 This repo serves as my **hub**, containing roadmaps, logs, and references to project repos.

+➡️ Jump to the [Daily Tag Cloud](#-daily-tag-cloud) at the end of this page to explore links for every single day.

 ---